 - You have many other options for your vacation.
 There are MANY ways to enjoy a cheaper vacation.
 You can enjoy the best packages on hotels and flights, use credit card rewards, visit out-of-season, combine your trip, and more.

 - It is not an investment: a timeshare should not be considered a good investment.
-Selling a timeshare can be difficult and, in many cases, owning a timeshare will only give you rights of use for a certain amount of time (usually 20 to 30 years), and then the property returns to the developer.
+Selling a timeshare can be difficult, and, in many cases, owning a timeshare will only give you rights of use for a certain amount of time (usually 20 to 30 years), and then the property returns to the developer.

 - Possible resale scams: both the Federal Trade Commission and the FBI warned that the frequency of timeshare resale scams has increased in recent years, and many owners have been victims of fraud.
 As always, always do thorough research before considering a sale.

-Why is timeshare a bad investment?
+Why is Timeshare a bad investment?

-- They prefer to let it go for very little than to continue paying the maintenance fees.
+- They prefer to let it go for very little rather than continue paying the maintenance fees.
 (Of course, this can be a blessing for buyers).
-In addition, if you sell your timeshare for less than you paid, you are not allowed to claim a capital loss as you would with regular real estate.
+In addition, if you sell your timeshare for less than you paid, you cannot claim a capital loss as you would with regular real estate.

 There is no increase in value.